ryanfarber/collector/README.md

 # collector

-A persistant collector, useful when making long requests for data.
+A persistant collector, useful when making long polling requests for data.
 This will continuously write data to a local JSON file, to persist, even in the event of network errors, or anything else that would normall cause you to loose the data in memory.

 ```javascript
 const Collector = require("@ryanforever/collector")